 We're often asked how we feel about gap years.
 In general, (like most other UK universities) we're happy to receive applications from students who wish to take, have taken, or are on “gap years”, and there is no bonus for applying within two years of leaving school.
 You may actually find that applying during a gap year works to your advantage, if it means that you have a complete set of high school grades to submit, rather than predictions alone (see the page for post-qualification applications).
 You should, however, try to maintain an active connection with your subject (if only by reading) and if you take more than two years out, then some formal study is desirable: you could, for example, attend lectures at the Folkeuniversitetet or take a Massive Online Open Course via Coursera, Udacity, EdX or the Khan Academy.
 This is particularly important if you wish to apply for a course with a strong mathematical component.

 Applicants of 20 and 21 are reasonably common, and you may like to read our page for mature students for more information about this.

 Many successful applicants to Cambridge and other UK universities complete some or all of the first year of a degree programme outside the UK, and this can constitute useful additional preparation for our courses.
 However, you cannot transfer from another university directly into the second or third year of a Cambridge BA, and credit accumulated elsewhere is not counted towards Cambridge degrees (though you may be asked to evidence it, as part of your application).
 Please see our page about applying from a university.

 Where can I find out more?

-Do explore the international students section in particular and feel free to email the Christ's Admissions Office: email@example.com with any questions.
+Please also feel free to email Kristy, Jan and Ellie in Christ's Admissions Office (firstname.lastname@example.org) with any questions.
 We'll be pleased to hear from you!